 BOTOX® is an effective FDA-approved treatment for migraine headaches.
 This injectable treatment is used specficially for the prevention of migraines.
 Every 12 weeks, several precise injections are administered in the head and neck region.
 Fine needles are used, and discomfort is minimal.
 These result in suppression of migraines.

-To finally experience relief from chronic migraines, contact our office and schedule an appointment with Dr. Perhez Jaffer.Please Book Your Free Consultation With Heights Laser Today
+To finally experience relief from chronic migraines, contact our office in the Burnaby and Vancouver area and schedule an appointment with Dr. Perhez Jaffer at (604) 298-4481.Please Book Your Free Consultation With Heights Laser Today